alexandrosfloros/Ball-in-a-Maze-Solver/README.md

 # Motivation

 This simulation was a means of testing the control algorithm and improving it whilst the rest of the system components had not yet been set up or complete.
-This gave me a lot of freedom in experimenting with new features and improvements as it allowed me to simulate the overall system's behaviour using artificial inputs and outputs from the missing interfaces as well as a visual representation of the puzzle.
+This gave me a lot of freedom in experimenting with new features and improvements as it allowed me to simulate the overall system's behaviour using artificial inputs and outputs from the missing interfaces, as well as a visual representation of the puzzle.

 # How to Use